SUNET/python_x509_pkcs11/docs/README.md

 The `create()` function generate a CSR and then signs it with the same key from the key_label in the pkcs11 device.

+signer_key_label is the key label for the key in the PKCS11 device should sign this ca. If signer_key_label is None then this will be a root (selfsigned) CA.

-If extra_extensions is not None then those extensions will be written into the root CA certificate.
+If extra_extensions is not None then those extensions will be written into the CA certificate.

 The not_before and not_after parameters must be in UTC timezone, for example:
 ```python